HBO’s John Oliver says Trump was not good for late-night comedy

-Oliver and his New York-based staff every week mount a journalism program disguised as a comedy show, or the other way around.
-(Upon granting a Peabody award to the series several years ago, organizers at the University of Georgia lauded Oliver’s flair “for bringing satire and journalism even closer together.)
+Oliver and his New York-based staff each week mount a journalism program disguised as a comedy show, or the other way around.
+(Upon granting a Peabody award to the series several years ago, organizers at the University of Georgia lauded Oliver’s flair “for bringing satire and journalism even closer together.")

 Episodes last season drew as many as a million viewers on HBO upon their debut Sunday nights and could pick up 10 million views or more on social platforms — suggesting that in a relentless news cycle, late-night might function best not with daily installments or free-floating streaming shows but in the sweet spot between of a weekly telecast.

 The pandemic has sent Oliver into the “blank void” — remote productions far from his usual live audience and in-studio antics.
 But the show has maintained its relevance, in the fall winning the Emmy for outstanding variety talk series for a fifth straight year.
 Oliver, who ended his seventh season in November by “blowing up” 2020, returns with a new season Sunday.
-The Post talked with him by Zoom.
+The Washington Post talked with him by Zoom.
 (The conversation has been lightly edited for brevity.)

 So it’s been a quiet few months since you last had a show.